ehrpg/qstar/docs/character/index.md

 ### Parry

-> The Parry value is used for defend against a melee Attack.
+> The Parry value is used for defending against a melee Attack.

 The Parry is 2 if you don't have the Melee Skill.